What is a Batch Deposit?

 Use Undeposited Funds as the Payment Account

-To reflect a payment on your customer's invoice, enter it like any other payment, but use the Undeposited Funds account for the Category.
+When you receive the payment from your customer, enter it like any other payment, but use the Undeposited Funds account for the Deposited To Account.

 Make a Transfer from Undeposited Funds to the Bank Account

-Let's say that you went to the bank and deposited three checks into your bank account totaling $6400.00:
+Let's say that you went to the bank and deposited three cheques totaling $4,000 into your bank account.